JKaplan98/text-to-handwriting-model/README.md

 # Text to handwriting

-Model https://github.com/pnshiralkar/text-to-handwriting updated (tendorflow 2) and modified.
+Model https://github.com/pnshiralkar/text-to-handwriting with updates (tendorflow 2) and modifications.

 Implementation of handwriting generation using recurrent neural networks in tensorflow 2.
 Based on Alex Graves paper (https://arxiv.org/abs/1308.0850).